FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 adopted during meetings that took place in 2023 and the implementation of these Notice of

 Motions.
-This was seconded by Councillor Galvin and agreed.--- 23
+This was seconded by Councillor Galvin and agreed.
+---
+23

 13.